 Line managers are central to their team’s wellbeing.
 Our workplace wellbeing workshops empower, upskill and support attendees to confidently spot problems in their team as they arise so they can give timely, practical support to manage absences and wellbeing.

 U-First sessions for employees

-With more people working from home, our session covers the importance of ergonomic best practise to achieve maximum comfort, efficiency and safety.
-It identifies the responsibilities both employers and employees have to manage and prevent musculoskeletal disorders, whether they’re at home or starting to return to the office.
+With a shift to hybrid working meaning more people working at least partly from home, this session covers ergonomic best practises for maximum comfort, efficiency and safety.
+It identifies the responsibilities both employers and employees have to manage and prevent musculoskeletal disorders and offers steps for line managers on how to do just that.

 Long-term health conditions — including mental health conditions, inflammatory bowel diseases, arthritis, multiple sclerosis and asthma — can affect anyone.
 They’re also often limiting and debilitating.

 This practical workshop explores the characteristics of long-term conditions and how they might impact employee behaviours and performance.
 Line managers will learn why providing support to employees living with these conditions is important and get practical guidance on how to do so.

 We’re becoming an increasingly sedentary and inactive society.
 Not only does this cost the UK £7.4 billion annually, it can also increase the risk of poor mental and physical health and reduce productivity.

 Change happens.
 It affects us all day-to-day and can impact our wellbeing, stress levels and even our mental and physical health.
 The reason change can be stressful is because it’s an unknown quantity, so this session explores how to improve your personal response to change to better cope with it.

 In this workshop, we cover how employees can make small but sustainable changes to their lifestyle in order to improve their health and wellbeing.
 This covers the six pillars of wellbeing: Nutrition and hydration, rest and sleep, movement, energy management, stress management and work.